The Differences Between Felony And Misdemeanor Sex Crimes

 If the individual was a medical professional, this can be used as a potential defense.
 It is sometimes within the duties of a medical professional (or someone acting under the direction of a medical professional) to make contact with the female breast for the purpose of examination.
 If the individual could not reasonably know that the individual was underage (for example, they snuck into a nightclub or venue that only allows entry to individuals over the age of 18), this might also be used as a viable defense.

 Sexual assault is when an adult engages in intercourse or an act of oral sex with an individual who did not consent to contact.
 First offenses carry a maximum of 14 years in prison, while someone with a prior charge can be subject to a maximum of 21 years or more.
 If this is a third offense, the maximum continues to increase up to life.

 People convicted of sex crimes cannot receive probation, pardon, or early release.
 Suspended sentences are also off the table.
 It’s a class 2 felony, and it’s often prosecuted to the fullest extent of the law.

 The only defense against sexual assault is to prove that the victim’s claim of lack of consent is dishonest.

 Finding Felony Sex Crime Representation

 In Arizona, you can easily spend the rest of your life behind bars following a felony sex crime conviction.
 The justice system is unlikely to show mercy, and penalties have only become enhanced over the years.
-You could be fighting for your life, and you need someone to help you.
+You could be fighting for your life, and you need a lawyer to defend you from allegations.